 It’s hard to learn something new when you are tired and hungry!
 Holding him in a different position to the way he lies at the breast might help him accept the bottle.
 Letting him take the teat when it touches his lips, rather than pushing it into his mouth, can stop him pushing it out with his tongue.

 You can find more tips for introducing a bottle to your breastfed baby in our article.

-Your 8 week old baby might surprise you with some longer stretches of night time sleep.
+Your little one might surprise you with some longer stretches of night time sleep.
 Or, he may still be waking often for feeds.
 Both are typical of babies this age.
 Sleeping through the night is still not developmentally likely at this age, but random long sleeps can happen – enjoy them if they do!